CristianSwift/Seaflow-Machine-Learning/README.md

 ## Installation
+All of this has been installed on MacOS systems.
+Ubuntu/linux and Windows users may have a slightly different experience.

 Jupyter notebooks, a web-based interactive computing platform, were used as an interface for python within a conda enviorment.

 A surest way to run these notebooks is use create a [conda](https://docs.conda.io/en/latest/) environment using the [environment.yml](https://github.com/CristianSwift/Seaflow-Machine-Learning/blob/MoreData/enviorment.yml) file for this repository.
 On your local machine: